FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/pullimg_ctr_6.png"> <br>

-7. "Verify that that the container has been removed".
+7. Verify that that the container has been removed.
 Run the following command.

 ```
 docker ps -a